When you run a business, one of the biggest challenges you'll face is managing your own time.

 You'll undoubtedly want to take on as much work as possible to ensure healthy cash flow and future growth, but you might run the risk of burning yourself out.

-To be a success in business, it's not about 'burning the midnight oil' and becoming a martyr or saint, destined to bend over backwards for other people and burn yourself out.
+To be successful, you don't have to 'burn the midnight oil' and become a martyr or saint, destined to bend over backwards for other people and burn yourself out.
 It's about finding balance.

 Assess your clients